 Have you thought about trying to give some sourdough bread away?
 If you have too much of it and you aren’t going to be able to eat it before it goes stale, then you might need some help.

-You don’t necessarily have to try to eat all of the sourdough bread by yourself.
+You don’t necessarily have to try to eat all of it by yourself.
 Most people will have friends and family members that they can call to see if they will want some.

 Try inviting family and friends over so that they can help you to eat the bread.
-You could also send some of the bread home with people so that it will be eaten up.
+You could also send some of it home with people so that it will be eaten up.

 Depending on how much sourdough bread you made, this might be the most practical thing to do.
-Having leftover sourdough bread doesn’t necessarily mean that the bread is stale, after all.
+Having leftovers doesn’t necessarily mean that the bread is stale, after all.

 You might just have way more bread than you’re going to reasonably be able to eat by yourself.
 Enlist the help of the people that you’re closest to and you might not have to worry about the bread going to waste.

 Sometimes it might even be possible to give some sourdough bread away to your neighbors.
-At the very least, it’s worth considering whether giving some bread away would make sense.
+At the very least, it’s worth considering whether giving some of it away would make sense.

 5 – You Could Try to Refresh the Stale Sourdough Bread